seng438-master/seng438-a5/Assignment5.md

 ## 2.2 TESTING TOOLS

-The testing tool to be used in this part, is either CASRE (freeware running on 32bit systems) or START (open source, developed by Dr. Far's Lab, running on various OS including 32bit and 64bit Windows and Linux).
+The testing tool to be used in this part, is
+- CASRE (freeware running on 32bit systems) **OR**
+- START (open source, developed by Dr. Far's Lab, running on various OS including 32bit and 64bit Windows and Linux).
 When using CASRE, Dr. Far's Lab has developed a Dosbox environment for it that allows it run on 32-bit and 64bits Windows OS.
+ **OR**
+- C-SFRAT (an open source software developed by Python).

 ## 2.3 SYSTEM UNDER TEST